Local youth compete in Best of the West 4-H event

 Fourteen counties paid their $200 entry fee as well as some great sponsors including: First Dakota National Bank, Bankwest, Grossenburg Implement, FK Ranch –Justin & Krista Krell, Werk Weld, Farm Aid Equipment and the Lyman County Sheriff’s Office.

-All monies were paid back out to the top five in each division in cash and prizes.
+All monies were paid back to the top five in each division in cash and prizes.

 The planning committee consisted of Kama Bruns, Marty and Mandy Michalek, Garrett Bischoff, Steve Zoss and Audra Scheel.

-Champions in each county were invited to attend in each of the division listed below.
+Champions in each county were invited to attend in each of the divisions listed below.

 Post a comment as